stayrahul/stayrahul-README/README.md

   <br />
   💡 I enjoy exploring and building with modern frameworks like <strong>Next.js</strong>, <strong>TypeScript</strong>, and <strong>Tailwind CSS</strong>.
   <br />
-  💼 Working as a <strong>freelance Next.js developer</strong>, helping bring ideas to life on the web.
+  💼 Working as a <strong>freelance Next.js, React developer</strong>, helping bring ideas to life on the web.
   <br />
   🚀 Always striving to improve and contribute to meaningful open-source projects.
   <br />